 The Samsung Q80T has a bit faster pixel response time than the Q80R.
-However, their difference doesn’t have a significant impact and in general, their pixel response time is equally great.
-The result, when they are playing fast paced images like fast movies or fast sports, fast scenes looks very smooth with only a shorting ghosting trail following fast moving object.
-But even so, for most people, this should not be noticeable.
-Meanwhile, blur that may be visible is more caused by persistence or duplication.
-But as we have mentioned above, both of them have an optional 120 Hz and 60 Hz Black Frame Insertion BFI) mode that can reduce blur persistence blur.
-But keep in mind, enable their BFI mode will cause their backlight flicker change to 120 Hz or 60 Hz.
-This may make motion smoother, but on the other hand, this will cause their backlight flicker is noticeable for most people, particularly for them who sensitive to flicker.
+However, their difference doesn’t have a significant impact and in general their pixel response time is equally great.
+The result when they are playing fast paced images like fast movies or fast sports, these scenes look very smooth with only a short ghosting trail following a fast moving object.
+Even so for most people this should not be noticeable.
+Meanwhile the blur that may be visible is more caused by persistence or duplication.
+But as we have mentioned above, both series have an optional 120 Hz and 60 Hz Black Frame Insertion (BFI) mode that can reduce blur persistence.
+Keep in mind, enabling the BFI mode will cause the backlight flicker change to 120 Hz or 60 Hz.
+This may make motion smoother, but on the other hand this will cause a backlight flicker that is noticeable for most people, particularly for those sensitive to flicker.

 For Watching Movies